adnangazi/alpha-notary/README.md

 Not having a server makes AlphaNotary resilient to common errors, so the system should always work.
 But if you receive an error, just try to refresh the website, and MetaMask furthermore.
 Also try to check the many error log that the system prints to see what's going wrong.
 Try to control your network state and the operation that your were trying to do are even further steps.
 Last, feel free to contact us if none of this solutions works: we will be happy to help you!

-## Feedback
+## Feedback & Support
-If you have any feedback, please reach out to us at the following links:
+If you have any feedback, or want to support us, we would be very glad and you can please reach out to us at the following links:
 - [Email](mailto:adnangazi.ag@gmail.com)
 - [Telegram](https://t.me/iamadnangazi)
 - [LinkedIn](https://www.linkedin.com/in/adnanlatifgazi)